 School costs overall can be expensive but if your plan is to send your child to a private school the average annual outgoing to expect is £14,102.
 Nowadays children are asking for their first smartphone earlier on.
 If you’ll be the one to pay for this, you can expect to fork out around £27 per month — or £324 per year.

 As you can see, it can be costly, and this is before you add the cost of an average holiday (£3,133 for a family of four) and those Christmas and birthday presents.

 Upsizing into a bigger home

-Once the big day is over with, you might start to think about moving into a bigger home.
+Once the big day is over with and you’re a married couple, you might start to think about moving into a bigger home.
 Whether this is for investment purposes or to accommodate a bigger family, making a house move always incurs fees.